Skip to main content

 TKOSolutions

-What AI-Assisted Delivery Compresses — and What It Cannot
+What AI-Assisted Delivery Compresses, and What It Cannot

 Ten months of evidence from a production system built through an operator-led, AI-assisted delivery model: coordination collapsed, judgment did not.

-What AI-Assisted Delivery Compresses — and What It Cannot
+What AI-Assisted Delivery Compresses, and What It Cannot

 The argument about AI-assisted software delivery is usually conducted with anecdotes.
 Here is a data point you can audit instead.

 That sentence is where most AI delivery stories stop.
 It is the wrong place to stop, because the interesting finding is not the volume.
-It is the shape of what got cheaper — and what did not.
+It is the shape of what got cheaper, and what did not.

 Coordination collapsed.
 Construction was never the constraint.

 A conventional team of that scope carries a coordination apparatus: ceremonies, tickets, handoffs, environments, review queues, a release train.
-In this delivery model, nearly all of that was replaced by a written decision log — 83 numbered, dated architecture decisions, including decisions against building things, with superseded entries retained as history.
+In this delivery model, nearly all of that was replaced by a written decision log: 83 numbered, dated architecture decisions, including decisions against building things, with superseded entries retained as history.

 The result shows up in loop time.
 When a workflow gap was recorded as a backlog ticket one morning in July, the capability was live in production the same day.
-Not because typing got faster — because there was no handoff between the person who understood the problem, the person who could change the system, and the person accountable for the release.
+Not because typing got faster, but because there was no handoff between the person who understood the problem, the person who could change the system, and the person accountable for the release.
 They were the same person, with AI compressing the construction in between.

 That is the honest generalization: the compressible cost in conventional delivery is coordination, not construction.
 Team-size discussions that treat communication overhead as a law of nature are now making an assumption.